Community Outreach

 the-masters-apprentice

-Master’s Apprentice – The Master’s Apprentice program is a faith-based organization that is all about changing lives for the better.
-Since 2013, this 501(c)(3) non-profit – pre-apprenticeship program, improves the lives of young adults by offering a bridge to a career in construction.
+Master’s Apprentice – provides support for young adults looking to improve their lives by offering a bridge to a career in construction.
+The Master’s Apprentice program is a faith-based organization that is all about changing lives for the better.
 It also helps fulfill the huge demand for additional workers in the skilled trades.

 milehighyouthcorps

-Mile High Youth Corps – Mile High Youth Corps (MHYC) is a 501(c) (3) nonprofit organization established in 1992 to give youth ages 16 to 24 a chance to earn an income and learn hands-on job skills while serving in their communities.
-In its first year, 20 youth served Denver neighborhoods through a single 10-week program.
-Today, MHYC engages more than 200 youth (called Corpsmembers) every year through several comprehensive programs that integrate paid work experience on community service projects with leadership development, career exploration and education.
+Mile High Youth Corps – provides youth ages 16 to 24 a chance to earn an income and learn hands-on job skills while serving in their communities.
+Mile High Youth Corps (MHYC) is a 501(c) (3) nonprofit organization established in 1992.
+MHYC engages more than 200 youth (called Corpsmembers) every year through several comprehensive programs that integrate paid work experience on community service projects with leadership development, career exploration and education.
 MYHC’s mission is to help youth make a difference in themselves and their community through meaningful service opportunities and educational experiences.

 The-Stout-Street-Foundation

-The Stout Street Foundation – The mission of Stout Street Foundation (SSF) is to provide the necessary services and support in a totally structured therapeutic community environment to assist addicts and alcoholics to help themselves in rehabilitation, recovery, and transition in returning to society as productive and responsible citizens
+The Stout Street Foundation – provides the necessary services and support in a totally structured therapeutic community environment to assist addicts and alcoholics to help themselves in rehabilitation, recovery, and transition in returning to society as productive and responsible citizens.

 Women & Children